Sharefarming: Métayage

 The meaning of the term métayage has shifted over the centuries from one in which farmers share in the crops they harvest to one in which they share in the profits from their sale.
 (The landlords of a so-called métairie were known as bailleurs or concedenti and the sharecroppers as prendeurs or mezzadri.)

 Métayage of the older sort, re-christened as colonat partiaire, was practiced in Africa and in the overseas departments of France until modern times; its last vestiges vanished from Réunion in 2006.
 On the other hand, métayage as it is defined today remains one of the options for running a farm and is given a legal backbone in the Code rural, livre IV, as well as in several laws of the European Union.

 Métayage, under its modern-day meaning, remains common in Canada, and in fact compares very favourably to other farming arrangements on the basis of taxation.
 Sharefarming in the broad sense finds good use where individual farmers prefer not to have complete responsibility for agricultural assets such as the land or livestock, and in such applications it is not considered exploitative.

 Sharecropping

-Sharecropping as historically practiced in the USA during the Reconstruction era (late 19th-century) is one of the most common implementations of sharefarming.
+Sharecropping as historically practiced in the United States during the Reconstruction era (late 19th-century) is one of the most common implementations of sharefarming.

-In practice, sharefarmers work land which they don't own in return for varying portions of the total profit.
+In practice, sharefarmers work land which they do not own in return for varying portions of the total profit.
 In many cases where it is practiced in very poor farming communities it is considered an exploitative model.
-Sharecropping began after the Civil War and ended between the 1930s and the 1940s because when machines came that could to farming more easily, landowners didn't need actual people working the fields.
+Sharecropping began after the Civil War and ended between the 1930s and the 1940s because when machines came that could to farming more easily, landowners did not need actual people working the fields.